eglassman/examplore/README.md

 ### Citation

 ```
-@inproceedings{glassman2018visualizing,
+@inproceedings{examplore2018,
   title={Visualizing API Usage Examples at Scale},
-  author={Glassman, Elena and Zhang, Tianyi and Hartmann, Bj{\"o}rn and Kim, Miryung},
+  author={Glassman*, Elena and Zhang*, Tianyi and Hartmann, Bj{\"o}rn and Kim, Miryung},
   booktitle={Proceedings of the SIGCHI Conference on Human Factors in Computing Systems.
+ACM.},
+  year={2018},
-ACM.* The two lead authors contributed equally to the work as part of an equal collaboration between both institutions},
+  note={The two lead authors contributed equally to the work as part of an equal collaboration between both institutions.}
-  year={2018}
 }
 ```